Dharshrd/Dharshrd/README.md

 ## 🔐 About Me

-- 🎓 Graduated in Computer Science and Business Systems
+- 🎓 Pursuing in Computer Science and Business Systems
 - 🛡️ Passionate about Ethical Hacking & Cybersecurity
 - 🧠 Currently expanding knowledge in Information Security & FCP Certifications
 - 🛠️ Worked on a college project titled **Landslide Rescue** – from idea to execution